zeli8888/COMP41720-Distributed-Systems/lab2/readme.md

           ```

       3. Executive Summary & Key Observations
+          - Causal Relationship Preservation: The system consistently maintained the causal relationship between documents - the effect document was never observed without its cause document present.

+          - Order Guarantee: Causally related operations (creation of cause followed by effect) were always observed in the correct temporal sequence across all read attempts.

+          - CAP Theorem Positioning: Causal consistency represents a pragmatic middle ground in the CAP spectrum, offering stronger guarantees than eventual consistency while avoiding the availability costs of strong consistency.

       4. Detailed Analysis of Architectural Trade-offs

+          - Behavior: The system tracks causal dependencies between operations, ensuring that if operation A causally precedes operation B, then any node that observes B will also observe A and will see them in the correct order.

+          - Data Visibility: Readers always see a causally consistent view of the data - no causal violations occur, but the system may present different consistent snapshots to different readers at the same time.

+          - Architectural Trade-off:
+            - This configuration balances consistency requirements with system availability and performance.
+            - The trade-off is nuanced: we accept that different clients might see different orders of concurrent operations, but we strictly preserve causal relationships.
+            - The "why" behind this choice is that many real-world applications require causal ordering (which matches human intuition about cause-and-effect).
       5. Justifying Configuration Choice for Business Requirements
+          - When to Choose Causal Consistency (Practical CP Configuration)
+            - Business Requirement: Collaborative applications (Google Docs, multiplayer games), social media feeds and any scenario where causal relationships matter.
+            - Justification: Choose causal consistency when we need stronger guarantees than eventual consistency but cannot afford the availability penalties of strong consistency.
+For collaborative editing applications, it's critical that if someone edits a paragraph (cause) and then someone else comments on that edit (effect), the comment never appears without the edit.
+The business benefits from natural alignment with how humans perceive cause-and-effect relationships

 ## Distributed Transactions
 <!-- Detailed conceptual analysis of the e-commerce workflow, contrasting ACID with Saga patterns and their trade-offs. -->